Mukesh2142006/Square-root-of-a-number/README.md

+## DATE:
-# Find the square root of a number
+# EX NO-5 Find the square root of a number

 ## AIM:
 To write a program to find the square root of a number.